chbatey/akka-management/docs/src/main/paradox/bootstrap.md

 implementation utilises DNS records and this works particularity well in environments like Kubernetes or Mesos where DNS records are managed for Services automatically.

-Please note that unlike many solutions that have been proposed by the wider community, this solution does NOT require any additional system like etcd/zookeeper/consul to be run along side the Akka cluster in order to discover the seed-nodes.
+Akka Cluster Bootstrap NOT require any additional system like etcd/zookeeper/consul to be run along side the Akka cluster in order to discover the seed-nodes.

 ## Dependencies